 Physical therapy, for some conditions, has been found to be as effective as surgery.
 Consider physical therapy before undergoing expensive and invasive surgeries.

-Physical therapy can help with a wide variety of symptoms and conditions including but not limited to developmental delays, walking abnormalities such as toe-walking, cerebral palsy, spina bifida, down syndrome, genetic abnormalities, hypotonia, hypertonia, torticollis, coordination disorders, balance disorders, post-surgical and NICU graduates.
+Physical/occupational therapy can help with a wide variety of symptoms and conditions including but not limited to developmental delays, walking abnormalities such as toe-walking, cerebral palsy, spina bifida, down syndrome, genetic abnormalities, hypotonia, hypertonia, torticollis, coordination disorders, balance disorders, post-surgical and NICU graduates.

-Physical therapy takes patience and perseverance and is not a quick fix.
+Therapy takes patience and perseverance and is not a quick fix.
 If you want lasting results, you need to see the program through to the end.

 Pediatric physical therapy helps you learn to move.
 This can include rolling, crawling, walking, jumping, and navigating stairs and obstacles.
 Pediatric physical therapy is teaching gross motor activities.
 Pediatric occupational therapy teaches you how to complete tasks that are part of daily life, such as dressing—zippering and buttoning, eating—holding a utensil, and taking care of yourself.
 Pediatric occupational therapy is teaching fine motor tasks.
 It is common for both physical therapists and occupational therapists to work with doctors, nurses, social workers, speech or recreational therapists.